-- Click the "Add Item to Behavioral Health NFPA 1500 or Equivalent" button - Enter the estimated number of hours of consultation (e.g., 52 hours for weekly training/consultation for however many weeks for a total number of units) and the consultant's hourly rate (e.g., \$50/hour) as the cost per unit for item. - You will have 500 characters to explain the need for continued clinical training/consultation, include specifics about the anticipated training/consultation schedule (e.g., weekly consultation, monthly trainings).
+- Click the "Add an item" button - Select "Contractual" for Budget Class - Enter the estimated number of hours of consultation (e.g., 52 hours for weekly training/consultation for however many weeks for a total number of units) and the consultant's hourly rate (e.g., \$50/hour) as the cost per unit for item. - You will have 500 characters to explain the need for continued clinical training/consultation, include specifics about the anticipated training/consultation schedule (e.g., weekly consultation, monthly trainings).
 Estimate the expected number of hours of continued training to be delivered x the hourly rate of the qualified behavioral health professional.
 Explain the need for continued peer training and the necessity of using a qualified and licensed behavioral health professional.

-To add Additional Funding for overtime or backfill or anything else related to this project, click the "Add Project to Wellness and Fitness Program" button above the Narrative Sections and select "Additional Funding"
+To add Additional Funding for overtime or backfill or anything else related to this project, click the "Add an item" button and select "Additional Funding"